27410/group-assignment-2021-Group-13-Psilocybin-production-in-Corynebacterium-glutamicum/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.
+Psilocybin production in corynebracterium.

 ## Project overview
 Describe how your project is organized ...
+This is a type 2 project.
+Reaction addition is performed in 2021_11_02_Psilocybin_in_Cg.ipynb Most calculations so far in JensWorkingCopy.ipynb Memote model check in MemoteModelCheck.ipynb